Lemoncode/scaffolding-express-typescript/README.md

 Since VSCode v1.47, a new [New JavaScript Debugger](https://code.visualstudio.com/updates/v1_47#_debugging) feature has been enabled.

-This new debugger works with no configuration on this way:
+This new debugger works with zero config:

 ![create-js-debug-terminal](./readme-resources/00-create-js-debug-terminal.png)